New extra-inning format stirs debate as teams plot strategy - WHIZ News

-MILWAUKEE (AP) — Baseball has its answer to penalty kicks, overtimes and shootouts, and it figures to stir just as much debate as all those other forms of tiebreakers.
+MILWAUKEE (AP) — Baseball has its answer to penalty kicks, overtimes and shootouts, and it figures to stir just as much debate as all those other tiebreakers.

 Major League Baseball will start each extra inning in this abbreviated, 60-game season by putting a runner on second base.
 The rule has been used since 2018 in the minor leagues, where it created more action and settled games sooner.